NightPhawks/minetest-season/README.md

 Currently the mod is a heavy WIP, expect malfunction.
 The mod contain 7 cycles (also know as climates) respectively Polar, Temperate and Tropical for both side of the planet plus Equatorial.
+There are currently 2 mode for defining cycle, area and mapgenmode.
-For now seasons are simply assigned to areas (Area mode) and season only affect player's length of the day, including polar day and night.
+Currently season only affect player's length of the day, including polar day and night.

+### Area mode

+Area mode allow to define cycles by areas using the chat command `/season-area`.
+There are also statically defined area used as a fallback.
+In case of deactivated cycle, temperates cycles will overlap their side of "the hemisphere", if temperates cycles are deactivated equatorial cycle will replace the empty space, if equatorial cycle is deactivated... game crash :P

-Areas are dispatched as the following (Z axis):
+Static areas are dispatched as the following (Z axis) (Replacement area):
-- Arctic			(24 km - 32 km North)
+- Arctic			(24 km - 32 km North)		(None)
-- Boreal Temperate	(12 km - 24 km North)
+- Boreal Temperate	(12 km - 24 km North)		(4km - 32 km North)
-- Boreal Tropical	(4 km - 12 km North)
+- Boreal Tropical	(4 km - 12 km North)		(None)
-- Equatorial 		(4 km South - 4 km North)
+- Equatorial 		(4 km South - 4 km North)	(The entire map)
-- Austral Tropical	(4 km - 12 km South)
+- Austral Tropical	(4 km - 12 km South)		(None)
-- Austral Temperate	(12 km - 24 km South)
+- Austral Temperate	(12 km - 24 km South)		(4km - 32 km South)
-- Antarctic			(24 km - 32 km South)
+- Antarctic			(24 km - 32 km South)		(None)

+### Mapgen mode

+Mapgen mode use the map generator heat and humidity map used to define biome.
+This guarantee that cycles are mostly aligned with their biome at the cost of being as variable as them.

 ### Chat Commands